Navigate this Section

-The Eisenhower Executive Office Building is located next to the West Wing, and houses a majority of offices for White House staff.
-Originally built for the State, War and Navy Departments between 1871 and 1888, the EEOB is an impressive building that commands a unique position in both our national history and architectural heritage.
+The Eisenhower Executive Office Building, located next to the West Wing, is an impressive structure that commands a unique position in both our nation’s history and its architectural heritage.

 Next door to the White House, the Eisenhower Executive Office Building (EEOB) commands a unique position in both our national history and architectural heritage.
 Designed by Supervising Architect of the Treasury, Alfred B. Mullett, it was built from 1871 to 1888 to house the growing staffs of the State, War, and Navy Departments, and is considered one of the best examples of French Second Empire architecture in the country.
 In bold contrast to many of the somber classical revival buildings in Washington, the EEOB’s flamboyant style epitomizes the optimism and exuberance of the post–Civil War period.

 The history of the EEOB began long before its foundations were laid.
 The first executive offices were constructed on sites flanking the White House between 1799 and 1820.
-A series of fires (including those set by the British in 1814) and overcrowded conditions led to the construction of the existing Treasury Building.
+A series of fires (including those set by the British during the War of 1812) and overcrowded conditions led to the construction of the existing Treasury Building.
 In 1866, the construction of the North Wing of the Treasury Building necessitated the demolition of the State Department building to the northeast of the White House.
 The State Department then moved to the D.C.
 Orphan Asylum Building while the War and Navy Departments continued to make do with their cramped quarters to the west of the White House.

 Construction took 17 years as the building slowly rose wing by wing.
 When the EEOB was finished in 1888, it was the largest office building in Washington, with nearly 2 miles of black and white tiled corridors.
 Almost all of the interior detail is of cast iron or plaster; the use of wood was minimized to ensure fire safety.
 Eight monumental curving staircases of granite with over 4,000 individually cast bronze balusters are capped by four skylight domes and two stained glass rotundas.